Toyota G engine

 The Toyota Motor Corporation G-family engine is a family of straight-6 piston engines produced from 1979 to 2008.
 It is notable in that only a single displacement, 1988 cc, was produced in this series.
 Initially belt-driven OHC non-interference engines (except the VVT-i version which is an interference engine), multivalve DOHC (except the 1G-EU SOHC 12 valve engine) and variable valve timing were added later during the production run.
 The 1G-GEU was Toyota's first mass produced four-valve twincam engine.
 A prototype version of the 1G-GEU called the LASREα–X, featuring twin-turbos, variable valve timing and intake as well as variable displacement, was fitted to the Toyota FX-1 show car at the 1983 Tokyo Motor Show.
 It showcased a number of technologies which were later to become commonplace.
+This engine was designed around the new LASRE technology for lighter weight – such as sintered hollow camshafts.

 These engines were used as a lower-displacement alternative to the more upmarket M family and JZ family straight-sixes.

 For ten months (in 1967-1968), Toyota also offered Hino's GR100 engine as the "Toyota G" in the shortlived Briska light truck.

 G (Hino GR100)

 After Toyota's takeover of Hino Motors in 1967, the Briska one-tonne truck was sold with Toyota badging for ten months.
 The engine code was changed from Hino's "GR100" to "G" for these cars.
 The engine is a 1251 cc watercooled OHV inline-four with distant Renault origins and was originally developed by Hino for their Contessa passenger car.
 Bore and stroke are 71 × 79 mm, maximum power 63 PS at 5500 rpm.
-Hino's earlier models had a variety of power outputs ranging from 52 to 65 PS.
+Hino's earlier variants of this engine had a variety of power outputs, ranging from 52 to 65 PS.

 Apart from its name, this engine is unrelated to the later series of Toyota G engines.